Maria Berlinska

-Mariia Serhiivna Berlinska (Марія Сергіївна Берлінська; born 1988) is a Ukrainian military volunteer and women's rights advocate.
-She was a participant in the Revolution of Dignity in February 2014 and subsequently volunteered for the war in Donbas as an aerial reconnaissance drone operator.
-Returning from the front, Berlinska founded a free school to train other Ukrainian military volunteers in aerial reconnaissance.
+Mariia Serhiivna Berlinska (Марія Сергіївна Берлінська; born 1988) is a Ukrainian military volunteer, civic activist, and defense technology advocate.
+She was a participant in the Revolution of Dignity in 2014 and subsequently volunteered for the war in Donbas as an aerial reconnaissance drone operator.
+Returning from the front, Berlinska founded a free school to train Ukrainian military personnel and volunteers in aerial reconnaissance.

-Beginning in 2015, Berlinska partnered with other female volunteer soldiers to champion women's rights and integration into the Ukrainian Armed Forces.
-She coordinated Invisible Battalion, a series of three reports on Ukrainian military women's recognition, reintegration, and harassment, and produced two films on women veterans in collaboration with women filmmakers, that received international attention.
+Since 2015, Berlinska has advocated for women's integration into the Armed Forces of Ukraine.
+She co-founded the Women's Veteran Movement non-governmental organization, and coordinated the Invisible Battalion, a series of three reports on Ukrainian military women's recognition, reintegration, and harassment, and produced two films on women veterans.
 This work is credited for a series of laws gradually granting women equality in the Ukrainian armed forces.

-She is a co-founder of the Women's Veteran Movement non-governmental organization, a senior advisor for a program to reintegrate veterans into society, and recipient of multiple awards.
+Following Russia's full-scale invasion of Ukraine in 2022, she founded the Victory Drones initiative, one of Ukraine's largest drone education projects, and later launched Victory Neurones, an initiative focused on strengthening Ukraine's cognitive warfare capabilities.
+She has also advocated for expanding the role of emerging technologies in Ukraine's national defense and military modernization.

 Early life

 Maria Berlinska was born in 1988, and grew up in a village near the city of Kamianets-Podilskyi, 400 km southwest of Kyiv.
-Her parents were teachers; her father, Sergiy, taught history and literature, and her mother taught French.
+Her parents were teachers; her father, Serhiy, taught history and literature, and her mother taught French.

 Berlinska graduated from Kamyanets-Podilsky Ivan Ohienko National University, and went for a master's degree in history at the National University of Kyiv-Mohyla Academy, specializing in Jewish history.

-In her spare time, Berlinska played guitar, and co-organized the annual Respublica music festivals with bands such as Lyapis Trubetskoy and Skryabin, using part of the profits to pay artists to decorate houses in Kamianets-Podilskyi.
+In her spare time, Berlinska played guitar, and co-organized the annual Respublica (festival) music festivals held at Kamianets-Podilskyi Castle with bands such as Lyapis Trubetskoy and Skryabin, using part of the profits to pay artists to decorate houses in Kamianets-Podilskyi.
 Berlinska completed her master's in 2015 after a break for the war.